trunghieud/bug-app-project/README.md

-# Automation Project
+# Bug App Project

-*Structure for creating a basic automation test using Selenium.*
+*Creating an application that registers bug into the system.*

 **Java 8**